Pontings: Early history

-Pontings started out as a small drapery business by Thomas Ponting in Archer Street, just off Westbourne Grove, as Thomas H Ponting & Co.
-Thomas was one of four brothers and had been born in Gloucester.
-By 1868, the business had moved to 123 Westbourne Grove and Thomas had been joined by his brothers, William, Sydney and John.
+The first of four brothers to move from Gloucestershire and set up in the drapery business was Thomas Ponting who started a small drapery business in Archer Street, just off Westbourne Grove, trading as Thomas H Ponting & Co.
+By 1868, the business had moved to 123 Westbourne Grove.

-In 1873, Ponting Brothers, a milliner's, was opened at 125 Kensington High Street.
+Around 1873, Ponting Brothers, a milliner's, was opened at 125 Kensington High Street, by Thomas's younger brothers William Ponting, John Jones Ponting and Sydney Ponting.
 The profits made from this venture saw the business expand into 127 (1876) and 123 Kensington High Street (1890).
+This remained a separate business from brother Thomas's Westbourne Grove business.
 The business had changed from just a millinery and drapery to a seller of retail fancy goods and silks.
 In 1893 the premises grew again with the purchase of the adjacent Scarsdale House, the former mansion of the Curzons of Kedleston.

 In 1898 the company was incorporated, with William Ponting listed as the biggest shareholder, followed by his brother John.
 However, William Ponting died shortly after, and the business was no longer directed by the family.
 The new company chairman was Henry Charles Richards, an M.P.
 Between 1899 and 1901, Pontings replaced their old premises on Kensington High Street with a new building designed by Arthur Sykes, which was completed in two stages and cost them £14,000.
 The new building had a large basement and four storeys above and was attached to Scarsdale House, which had not been touched.
 In the gardens of Scarsdale House were built four blocks (designed by architects E N Clifton & Son) which were used as offices and depositories.

 Twentieth century

-Between 1906 and 1908, Kensington Railway Station was rebuilt, and as part of the development a new arcade was built.
+Between 1906 and 1908, Kensington Railway Station was rebuilt, and as part of the development a new arcade was built to the designs of George Campbell Sherrin.
 The Ponting family also purchased many Kensington properties which were later used for rental income throughout the 20th century, netting the family a small fortune.
 Pontings also purchased the whole of the western side of the arcade before construction had started.
 However, the expansion of the business and the building programme had seen the company over-extend itself, and in December 1906, Pontings sadly went into liquidation.
 John Barker & Co., a fellow Kensington department store, purchased the business for £84,000 in April 1907.